The Bankrate promise

 How to find funds with low expense ratios

 So high expense ratios can cost you a lot of money, but how do you find funds with low expense ratios?
-You have a few options, but it’s important to know a few things:
+You have options, but it’s important to know a few things:

 - Almost all ETFs are passively managed index funds, meaning they aim to track the performance of a specific index, so they’re going to be relatively cheap, compared to the average mutual fund.